JenniferPylko/openlore/CONTRIBUTING.md

  - [x] Your contributions are a good fit for Open Lore.
 Like the previous point, this one's also subjective, and we can discuss it.

 If your pull request doesn't meet all of those requirements, it's not a big deal: **you're still free to do whatever you want with Open Lore content!** Not meeting these requirements just means your changes won't make it back upstream.

+## Tips

+I highly recommend using VSCode to read and edit this repository.
+The `Markdown All in One` and `md-graph` extensions are super useful, and dictionary entries for `Code Spell Checker` are included in `.vscode/settings.json`.

+I know many people like Obsidian.md, but I can't personally vouch for it and I don't know if it will work well for this project.